Nitr4x/p0wn-box/README.md

 Note that you may want to:

-- If you wish to change the container name, please, run the script init.sh in order to update the bin folder.
+- If you wish to change the container name, please, run the script rename.sh in order to update the bin folder.
 - To easily access each command, add the bin folder to your environment PATH.

 # Run